kiranbakale/AMI-Readme/docs/environment_advanced.md

 :information_source:&nbsp; This _doesn't_ affect playbooks that run on all hosts, such as `all.yml`, as these will gather facts at runtime.

-To workaround this limitation a persistent [Fact Cache](https://docs.ansible.com/ansible/latest/plugins/cache.html#cache-plugins) is recommended where all host facts are saved and made available on subsequent runs.
+To work around this limitation a persistent [Fact Cache](https://docs.ansible.com/ansible/latest/plugins/cache.html#cache-plugins) is recommended where all host facts are saved and made available on subsequent runs.

 An example would be the [`jsonfile`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/jsonfile_cache.html#ansible-collections-ansible-builtin-jsonfile-cache) cache where all facts are saved to disk.
 This would only need to be generated once initially and only run again if any of the hosts change.